-The dynamic version of su that Red Hat distributes requires PAM and will not work within a jail.
+The dynamic version of su distributed by Red Hat requires PAM and will not work within a jail.
 You need to build a copy of su from the source to use in a jail.
-By default, a copy of su you build does not require PAM.
-Refer to "GNU Configure and Build System" on page 459 for instructions on how to build packages such as coreutils (which includes su).
+By default any copy of su you build does not require PAM.
+Refer to "GNU Configure and Build System" on page 491 for instructions on how to build packages such as coreutils (which includes su).

-In order to be able to use su, you need to copy the relevant lines from the /etc/passwd and /etc/shadow files into files with the same names in the etc directory inside the jail.
+To use su, you must copy the relevant lines from the /etc/passwd and /etc/shadow files into files with the same names in the etc directory inside the jail.

-Keeping Multiple chroot Jails
+Keeping multiple chroot jails

-If you are going to deploy multiple chroot jails, it is a good idea to keep a clean copy of the bin and lib files somewhere other than in one of the active jails.
+tip If you plan to deploy multiple chroot jails, it is a good idea to keep a clean copy of the bin and lib files somewhere other than in one of the active jails.